orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

   }
 ```

-Then, if you were to clear all local data and load the app from scratch, you'd see this:
+Then, if you were to clear all local data and load the app from scratch, you would see this:

 ```javascript
 var profileFields = NPP.getAllProfileFields()